 The historical financial and operating information included in this prospectus pertains to the assets, liabilities, revenues and expenses of Windsor Permian.
-Prior to the effectiveness of the registration statement of which this prospectus is a part, Diamondback Energy LLC will be merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. will continue as the surviving corporation.
-In the merger, DB Holdings will be issued shares of our common stock and Windsor Permian will become our wholly-owned subsidiary.
-In addition, Wexford has agreed to cause all the outstanding equity interests in Windsor UT to be contributed to Windsor Permian prior to the merger.
+Prior to the effectiveness of the registration statement relating to this prospectus, Diamondback Energy LLC merged with and into Diamondback Energy, Inc. and Diamondback Energy, Inc. continued as the surviving corporation.
+In the merger, DB Holdings was issued shares of our common stock and Windsor Permian became our wholly-owned subsidiary.
+In addition, Wexford caused all the outstanding equity interests in Windsor UT to be contributed to Windsor Permian prior to the merger.
 For additional information regarding the merger and this contribution by Wexford, see "Prospectus Summary-Our History" on page 9 of this prospectus.